What is the structure of a basic Sivananda Yoga Class? | What are some guidelines to follow? | What are the benefits of the yoga poses?

-In a practice session we will do 10 rounds starting on the left and ending on the left side.
+In a practice session, we recommend 10 rounds starting on the left and ending on the left side.
 The count we follow is 4-16-8.
 Inhale for 4 seconds, retain for 16 seconds, exhale for 8 seconds.

 Use the thumb and the ring finger on the right hand to hold the nostrils, and not the index finger.
 Keep the index finger and the middle finger turned in the palm of the right hand.
-Keep the sitting posture relaxed and comfortable.
+The sitting posture should stay relaxed and comfortable.

 During this practice we keep the breathing even and steady not too fast or too slow.
 By doing this we regulate the breath and the flow of prana or subtle energy.
-During the practice you can focus at the point in between the eyebrows.
+Additionally, you can focus at the point in between the eyebrows during the practice.

 Rest and relax in Savasana for a few minutes after the pranayama session, enjoy the flow of energy.

 This is a warm up exercises comprising 12 postures, performed continuously without a break, without variations or pauses.
 Each round is 12 positions.
 The minimum number of rounds is 8 or better 12.